Quick Facts About Hamstring Strains

 What is the recovery time for a hamstring strain?

 Muscle strains are one of the most common causes of time missed due to injury in a variety of sports.It is important to understand that recovery time will be different for every individual.
-Factors including mechanism of injury, degree of damage, age, training levels and past medical history can affect the length of recovery.
-Studies show that athletes sustaining a hamstring injury in elite sports such as rugby and football will most likely undergo a longer recovery period.7 Moreover, if you’re an athlete who participates in sports on a regular basis, your muscles are working even harder under forceful loads then the average person.
+Factors including mechanism of injury, degree of damage, age, training levels, and past medical history can affect the length of recovery.
+Studies show that athletes sustaining a hamstring injury in elite sports such as rugby and football will most likely undergo a longer recovery period.7 Moreover, if you’re an athlete who participates in sports regularly, your muscles are working even harder under forceful loads than the average person.

 Tissue healing time is classified into three different phases: 9-10